mengjieli0726/daily_work/ICp_System_test.md

 ### Reliability Test

-The test will be handled from Sprint 2 and ended before Sprint 3.
+The test will be handled in test Sprint 3 before external release and Oct release.

 * And below cases will be handled by Infrastructure squad: